-I, the undersigned holder of shares of stock of iPeople, inc. ("Corporation"), do hereby constitute, name and appoint the Chairman of the Meeting, or in his absence, the Secretary of the Meeting, as my attorney and proxy, to represent me and to vote all the shares registered under my name in the Books of the Corporation at the Annual Meeting of the Stockholders of the Corporation on July 29, 2022 and any adjournment(s) thereof.
+I, the undersigned holder of shares of stock of iPeople, inc. ("Corporation"), do hereby constitute, name and appoint the Chairman of the Meeting, or in his absence, the Secretary of the Meeting, as my attorney and proxy, to represent me and to vote all the shares registered under my name in the Books of the Corporation at the Annual Meeting of the Stockholders of the Corporation on July 28, 2023 and any adjournment(s) thereof.

 In particular, I hereby direct my said proxy to vote on the matters set forth below as I have expressly indicated by marking the same with an "X".
-If I fail to indicate my vote on the items specified below, I authorize my proxy full discretion to act and I understand that my proxy shall vote in accordance with the recommendation of the Management.
-Management recommends a "FOR ALL" vote for proposal 1 and a "FOR" for proposals 2 through 5.
+If I fail to indicate my vote on the items specified below, including the number of votes to be cast, I authorize and grant my proxy full discretion to act on my behalf and I understand that my proxy shall vote in accordance with the recommendation of the Management.